This content is restricted to Sustainable Food Trade members. If you are an existing user, please login.

 Organically Grown Company

 Since 2005, Natalie has worked with cross-departmental teams to integrate sustainable practices across OGC and lead’s OGCs organic trade advocacy efforts.
 She has been on the faculty for the Institute for Sustainable Environment at the University of Oregon, was the first Executive Director of the Sustainable Food Trade Association and currently serves on numerous organic advisory boards.
 In 2013, Natalie shifted her focus to include “organizational vitality”.
-In her new role she leads of human resources ensuring organizational alignment with OGCs unique “shared-ownership” culture, strategic talent management and organizational development activities.
+She leads human resources ensuring organizational alignment with OGCs unique “shared-ownership” culture, strategic talent management and organizational development activities.
+Her latest area of focus is how to bring social-environmental mission and stakeholders, into the ownership structure and financing of mission driven businesses, and she is pioneering new models.

 Manager of Corporate Sustainability